Edward Stickles: Honors

 Stickles was inducted into the International Swimming Hall of Fame in 1995 and into the Indiana University Hall of Fame in 1998.

-=Coaching career=
+Coaching career

 After graduating Indiana in 1965, Stickles coached the Libya, North Africa National Swimming team, and then served for one year as an Assistant Coach at his alma mater, Indiana University.

 Stickles was the head swimming coach for the Illinois Fighting Illini swimming team at the University of Illinois for two years.

-In August, 1972, Athletic Director Carl Maddox named Stickles as the new Head coach of the LSU Tigers where he served from 1973–1980 and later coached the LSU Lady Tigers in 1980.
-In a long, and arduous selection process, Director Maddox believed he had found an outstanding coach, who would best served the University.
+In August, 1972, Athletic Director Carl Maddox named Stickles as the new Head coach of the LSU Tigers where he served from 1973 to 1980 and later coached the LSU Lady Tigers in 1980.
+In a long, and arduous selection process, Director Maddox believed he had found an outstanding coach, who would best served the university.
 Stickles replaced Dr. Ivan Harless, who had served as coach two years.
 Stickles later worked as a managing Director for all athletic events at Louisiana State.